WeSearch

 Original article

-Lobsters · Luke Plant
+Luke Plant's home page · Luke Plant

-Read full at Lobsters →
+Read full at Luke Plant's home page →

 Opening excerpt (first ~120 words) tap to expand

-Inverse Sapir-Whorf and programming languages by Luke Plant Posted in: Haskell Python Software development — May 1, 2026 09:40 The Sapir-Whorf hypothesis, in it’s simplest form, is the idea that the language you speak influences the thoughts you think.
+Inverse Sapir-Whorf and programming languages by Luke Plant Posted in: Haskell Python Software development — May 1, 2026 09:40 The Sapir-Whorf hypothesis, in its simplest form, is the idea that the language you speak influences the thoughts you think.
 This post is about a twist on this idea, that I’m calling “Inverse Sapir-Whorf” (for want of a better term), and how we see it in computer programming languages.
 Sapir-Whorf is one of those ideas that has been popularised in general culture in a rather misrepresented and exaggerated form.

 Anonymous · no account needed